 The Barwon portfolio covers sites in Victoria, NSW, Queensland, ACT and WA, with a presence in regional Australia in Mackay and Gosford.
 It ranges from private hospitals to oncology services, pathology laboratories and mental health facilities.

-Somerset Specialist Centre in Penrith, NSW is already under construction and due to be completed in late 2019.
-The four-storey facility will include radiation oncology and is expected to achieve a four and a half-star NABERS energy rating equivalent.
+Somerset Specialist Centre in Penrith, NSW is already under construction.
+The four-storey facility will include radiation oncology and is targeting a 4.5 star NABERS energy rating.

 The Deakin Clinic in Canberra is a 50-bed psychiatric facility that will fill a much-needed gap in mental health services in the ACT.

-The CEFC’s equity is part of a broader $375 million capital raising which involves several large Australian superannuation funds.
+The CEFC equity is part of a broader $375 million capital raising which involves several large Australian superannuation funds.

 National, Property, Energy efficiency